-This area of study entry applies to students commencing this course in 2013 and should be read in conjunction with the relevant course entry in the Handbook.
-Any units listed for this area of study relate only to the 'Requirements' outlined in the Faculty of Medicine, Nursing and Health Sciences component of any bachelors double degrees.
+This area of study entry applies to students commencing this course in 2014 and should be read in conjunction with the relevant course entry in the Handbook.

 |Managing faculty||Faculty of Medicine, Nursing and Health Sciences|